prashant-singh-2001/LeetCodeSolutions/README.md

 Fork the repository.

--Create a new branch for your feature/bug fix.
+- Create a new branch for your feature/bug fix.

--Add your solution to the appropriate category with a detailed explanation.
+- Add your solution to the appropriate category with a detailed explanation.

 - Submit a pull request.